Lily Poulett-Harris: Legacy

 Although the Oyster Cove Ladies' Cricket Club no longer exists, today Australia has a thriving women's cricket culture, including a national team.
 Inspired by the success of the Oyster Cove Ladies' Cricket Club and the southern Tasmanian competition, clubs were quickly formed in other parts of Tasmania, such as those at Swansea and Cranbrook on the east coast and Oatlands and York Plains in the midlands.

 At the same time as these newer clubs were being created in Tasmania, a Rockhampton Ladies' Club was formed in Queensland.
 By the end of the 1890s, cricket and rowing two of the most popular competitive sports for women in Australia.
 Following this, the Victoria Women's Cricket Association was founded in 1905 and the Australian Women's Cricket Association in 1931.
 The current competition is run by the Women's National Cricket League.

-The Ladies' Grammar School and Kindergarten moved to Albuera Street, Battery Point, in 1898 and was run by Nellie Poulett-Harris until her retirement in December 1919, whilst Lily's twin, Violet, went on to become a relatively well-known actress on the Australian theatre circuit, under the stage name Mary Milward.
+The Ladies' Grammar School and Kindergarten moved to Albuera Street, Battery Point, in 1898 and was run by Nellie Poulett-Harris until her retirement in December 1919, whilst older sister, Anna May, went on to become a relatively well-known actress on the Australian theatre circuit, under the stage name Mary Milward.
 She moved to Melbourne for a time and was trained in Shakespearian performance but eventually settled on light comedies as her area of interest.
 She spent her remaining days teaching music and elocution.
 "Vi[olet] always helped Nell in her schools though one pupil's memory was of her often tippling on the sly and her... nephew... thought her distinctly dotty as she grew older!"

 By 1931, she was working as a governess for four young children.
 She died on 26 December 1941, at the Albuera Street address whilst Nellie died in the New Norfolk Asylum in July 1935 from arteriosclerosis.

 Lily's father, Richard, died on 23 December 1899.
 A plaque in his honour can be found in Holy Trinity Anglican Church, North Hobart.
 There is also a memorial fountain in the grounds of the old campus of the University of Tasmania that is dedicated to him.
 Both Nellie and Richard were buried in the same plot as Lily, whilst Violet was cremated.
-Lily's other sister, May, held an editorial position on a Sydney newspaper.
+Lily's other sister, May, also held an editorial position on a Sydney newspaper.

 In March 2016, a new article on Lily appeared in Sydney's Daily Telegraph newspaper.
 Entitled "The Southern Stars owe a huge debt to the Tasmanian schoolteacher who became Australia’s first female cricket star", the article recounts her life and examines her enduring legacy in terms of her ongoing impact on women's cricket in Australia, noting that she has been "responsible for inspiring many other women to take up the sport."